Mikejo5000/vsts-docs-pr/docs/tfs-server/install/install-2013/config-tfs-advanced.md

 **TFS 2013**

 The advanced configuration for Team Foundation Server lets you customize most settings.
-Although you can run the advanced configuration on either a client or a server operating system, if you use a client, you won’t be able to add a portal or reporting to your deployment.
+Although you can run the advanced configuration on either a client or a server operating system, if you use a client, you won't be able to add a portal or reporting to your deployment.

 ![Installing on more than one server](../../admin/_img/ic665322.png)

-If you use advanced on a client operating system, you don’t need any domain accounts.
+If you use advanced on a client operating system, you don't need any domain accounts.
 On a server, you must have at least one domain account, which you can use for all of the following identities:

 -   The service account for Team Foundation Server.
 -   The report reader account for creating HTML reports.